heyysudarshan/julie/readme.md

 }
 ```

+### Why Julie?

+With so many component libraries out there, it’s fair to ask, why build another one?
+Android
+developers often rely on Google’s `Material 3`, while web developers use libraries like `Shadcn` or
+`TailwindCSS`.
+But these are mostly platform-specific.
+Even though `Material 3` supports
+`Compose Multiplatform`, I found it lacking the visual appeal and smooth experience I was aiming
+for.
+That said, its design guidelines are still highly valuable.
+That’s why I set out to build this
+component library and design system.
+While it takes inspiration from Material 3’s typography and
+principles, it introduces visually appealing and thoughtfully crafted components from the start.
+The
+goal is to maintain a cohesive visual style and user experience across all platforms.

 ### Thank you 🙌

 Thank you for checking out this project!
 What started as a personal project is now evolving into